Yusuf, Guides and Porters Scholarships

 3) Make a yearly commitment to supporting a scholarship for the children.
 It can be tuition for the academic career of one child or a smaller amount annually.
 This is important to commit to renew this annually until the child is out of school.
 We have completed Yusuf’s two older nieces’ education.
 Contact JOS for more specific information on specific tuition and students.
 If you’d like to make a general donation to the fund, be sure to mark it as Yusuf, Guides & Porters Scholarships.

-The Yusuph Project
+The Yusuf Project

 As they say in the streets, “mambo.”
 You answer, “poa!”